Evidence Level

 What is the recommended dosage of Chitosan?

-The clinically studied dose for Chitosan is 3–6 g/day with meals; fat blocking requires taking with fat-containing meals; most studies use 3–4.5 g/day with food.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 3–6 g/day with meals; fat blocking requires taking with fat-containing meals; most studies use 3–4.5 g/day with food Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: SHELLFISH ALLERGY CONTRAINDICATION: Crustacean-derived chitosan must be avoided by individuals with shellfish allergy; fungal-derived chitosan is a safe alternative GI effects (constipation, bloating, gas) — take with adequate water Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Chitosan is well tolerated at studied doses.
+Reported effects can include: Shellfish allergy contraindication: Crustacean-derived chitosan must be avoided by individuals with shellfish allergy; fungal-derived chitosan is a safe alternative GI effects (constipation, bloating, gas) — take with adequate water It may also interact with some medications.
+Chitosan is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Fat-soluble medications — chitosan may reduce absorption of fat-soluble drugs; separate by 2+ hours Warfarin — vitamin K absorption reduction may affect anticoagulation; monitor INR Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Fat-soluble medications — chitosan may reduce absorption of fat-soluble drugs; separate by 2+ hours Warfarin — vitamin K absorption reduction may affect anticoagulation; monitor INR If you take prescription medication, check with a pharmacist or doctor before using it.